Event-based Continuous Color Video Decompression from Single Frames: Method

 \subsection{Multi-scale Feature Fusion}

-In the previous section, we introduced three main outputs of the network.
-The motion module produces a set of continuous point trajectories (\cref{sec:event_flow}).
-The event-based neural integration model synthesizes a rough reconstruction of a target frame (\cref{sec:exp_synth}).
-The latent flow refinement module produces a texture-based motion field based on global correlation (\cref{sec:latent_flow}).
-We fuse these outputs via a multiscale feature fusion network.
+The three main outputs of the intermediate networks in \cref{sec:event_flow,sec:synth,sec:latent_flow} are fused via a multiscale feature fusion network.
 For the sake of simplicity, we remove the subscript of the point index in all symbols.
-We denote $M(t)$ as the long-range flow (offset) of a point at time $t$, $\Tilde{M}(t)$ the latent flow, $\Psi(I_0)$ a feature pyramid computed from the starting frame $I_0$, and $\mathcal{P}(I_0)$ an image pyramid computed from $I_0$.
-In addition, we define the forward splatting function $\mathcal{T}(\cdot)$, $\mathcal{C}(\cdot)$ as a pyramid concatenation operation.
-We splat multiscale features and image pyramids with the two flows.
-The input to the fusion model reads
+We denote $M_t$ as the displacement of a point at time $t$, $\Tilde{M}_t$ the latent displacement, $\Psi_0$ a feature pyramid computed from the starting frame $I_0$, $\cI_0$ an image pyramid computed from $I_0$, and $\hat{\cI}_t$ an image pyramid computed from $\hat{I}_t$.
+In addition, we define the forward splatting function $\mathcal{T}(\cdot)$, and $\mathcal{C}(\cdot)$ as pyramid concatenation.
+We splat multiscale features and image pyramids with the two flow fields.
+The input to the fusion model is

-The final image prediction is passed through the multi-level merging network $f_m$, implemented by a series of convolution layers with small receptive field and non-linear activation, to produce the final prediction $\hat{Y} = f_{m} (\mathcal{G})$.
+The final image prediction is passed through the multi-level merging network $f_m$, implemented by a series of convolution layers with small receptive field and non-linear activation, to produce the final image prediction $I_t \doteq f_{m} (\mathcal{G})$.

 We use Softmax Splatting~\cite{niklaus2020softmax} to warp images and features at each pyramid scale, with learned multiscale splatting weights predicted along with motion parameters.
 The splatting shows instability for flow supervision, so the gradient of the flow input to the splatting operation is stopped.